 Case in point: Century

 Century Furniture is one of the world's largest privately-owned manufacturers of upper-end residential furniture.
 The U.S. furniture brand is recognized in the industry as a design leader, ranked at the forefront for its expertise in finishing and the many details of fine craftsmanship.
 Using 3D product visualization, Century lets its customers see the products in 360-degree views, select an angle and a color, and then download a PDF of the product specification.

 Why it matters

 Catalogs have been a key element for B2B furniture companies for over a century.
 Today, brands can quickly and easily update digital catalogs on a regular basis.
 In an increasingly competitive world, being able to provide accurate information quickly is a great advantage.
 The most important thing is that your catalogs need to be up-to-date and relevant.
-Accurate product specifications and high-quality visuals are crucial in the furniture buying processes.
+Accurate product specifications and high-quality visuals are crucial in the furniture buying process.

 Case in point: Riverside Furniture

-If you are still not sure whether 3D product visualization is the right choice for your business, here are the telltale signs that adopting 3D technology can help simplify processes, reduce costs, and improve efficiency.
+If you are still trying to decide whether 3D product visualization is the right choice for your business, here are the telltale signs that adopting 3D technology can help simplify processes, reduce costs, and improve efficiency.

 - You are struggling with high visualization costs - Traditional product photography can be quite expensive and time-consuming, especially if you want to showcase a wide range of your product variations.
-By using 3D visualization, you can create thousands of product variations without having to produce the piece of furniture in different colors, fabrics, and finishes.
+By using 3D visualization, you can create thousands of product variations without having to produce furniture in different colors, fabrics, and finishes.

 - You want to provide assets for your retail network - The more your retailer network sells, the more you’ll sell.
 The best way to support them in that endeavor is to equip them with high-quality visual assets that they can leverage throughout the furniture buyer journey.